-In connection with the triggering events discussed above, during the second quarter of 2012 and the third quarter of 2011, we reviewed our long-lived assets and determined that none of the long-lived assets were impaired for our asset groups.
+In connection with the triggering events discussed above, we reviewed our long-lived assets and determined that none of the long-lived assets were impaired for our asset groups.
 The determination was based on reviewing estimated undiscounted cash flows for our asset groups, which were greater than their carrying values.
 As required under GAAP, this impairment analysis occurred before the goodwill impairment assessment.